 "A set of priorities linked with goals that one is constantly progressing toward driven by discipline is the cure," he says.
 "People that do this are happier and mentally healthier."

-Spending too much time alone
+You spend too much time alone.

 Most of us enjoy some alone time every now and then, and flying solo can indeed be beneficial for both physical and mental well-being.
 But even if you're an introvert, you should be interacting with other individuals on a daily basis to avoid feeling too isolated.